danielorihuela/DataDrivenSecurity/capec.md

 #### Attributes

-Each category pattern has three attributes:
+Each category has three attributes:

 Mandatory:
 * ***ID:*** Unique identifier for each category.